Marc Bolan: 1967–1970: Tyrannosaurus Rex

 Bolan left John's Children when, among other problems, the band's equipment had been repossessed by their label Track Records.
 Unperturbed, he rallied to create Tyrannosaurus Rex, his own rock band together with guitarist Ben Cartland, drummer Steve Peregrin Took and an unknown bass player.
 Napier-Bell recalled of Bolan: "He got a gig at the Electric Garden then put an ad in Melody Maker to get the musicians.
 The paper came out on Wednesday, the day of the gig.
 At three o'clock he was interviewing musicians, at five he was getting ready to go on stage....
 It was a disaster.
 He just got booed off the stage."
 Following this concert, Bolan pared the band down to just himself and Took, and they continued as a psychedelic-folk rock acoustic duo, playing Bolan's songs, with Took playing assorted hand and kit percussion and occasional bass to Bolan's acoustic guitars and voice.
-Napier-Bell said of Bolan that after the first disastrous electric gig, "He didn't have the courage to try it again; it really had been a blow to his ego...
-Later he told everyone he'd been forced into going acoustic because Track had repossessed all his gear.
+Napier-Bell said of Bolan that after the first disastrous electric gig: "He didn't have the courage to try it again; it really had been a blow to his ego...
+Later he told everyone he'd been forced into going acoustic because Track Records had repossessed all his gear.
 In fact he'd been forced to go acoustic because he was scared to do anything else."